 1. Review Your Financial Standing

-It’s important to review your credit and finances before you go through a divorce.
+It's important to review your credit and finances before you go through a divorce.
 Divorce can be expensive.
-Taking the time to get your financial house in order will make things easier for yourself and your spouse, as well as any children who are involved with the divorce.
+Taking the time to get your financial house in order will make things easier for yourself and your spouse, as well as any children who are involved in the divorce.

 If you have been divorced before, certain aspects of this process may likely seem familiar.
 One thing that might not be familiar is how much more complicated everything becomes when there are children involved in the proceedings.
 In addition, if one partner has a significantly higher income or assets than his or her soon-to-be ex-spouse, this could lead to significant complications during a divorce settlement negotiation process.